techguyseli/meet-center/meet-center/README.md

   <li>Git <b>(optional)</b>.</li>
 </ul>

-## Deploying the server for the first time
+## Deployment steps

 <ol>
   <li>
     Start MySQL service.
   </li>
   <li>
-    Open MySQL in the terminal or MySQL Workbench GUI, and execute <a href='https://github.com/techguyseli/meet-center/blob/main/database_creation_script.sql'>this SQL script</a> in MySQL, that will create the database, tables and user (<b>It's recommended to change the database user password to a stronger one)</b>.
+  Open MySQL in the terminal or MySQL Workbench GUI as root, and execute <a href='https://github.com/techguyseli/meet-center/blob/main/database_creation_script.sql' target='_blank'>this SQL script</a> in MySQL, that will create the database, tables and user <b>(It's recommended to change the database user password to a stronger one)</b>.
   </li>
   <li>
     Open another terminal window and type this command by replacing <b>/my/path/</b> with the parent path you want to put the project in:

 ```bash
 cd /my/path/